 This is the grave of Carlo Annoni, a 61-year-old nurse and gay rights campaigner.
+He is buried in the cemetery of Mariano Comense, in Como, Italy.

 His grieving husband chose a bright memorial, saying he wanted "something that speaks of life, and joy - love".
+But now critics have branded it a vulgar atrocity.

-Andrea Ballabio, a local councillor for the Forza Italia party, said of the tomb: "No gender discrimination, but that grave is a punch in the eye - almost an insult to the other deceased and their loved ones who go to the cemetery.
+Andrea Ballabio, a local councillor for the Forza Italia party, said of the tomb: "No gender discrimination, but that grave is a punch in the eye - almost an insult to the other deceased and their loved ones who go to the cemetery."

-" He wants a strict "colour plan" to dictate what tombs in the cemetery look like - to the anger of Mr Annoni`s friends.
+He wants a strict "colour plan" to dictate what tombs in the cemetery look like - to the anger of Mr Annoni`s friends.

 The row exposes a divide about respect for the dead, and what exactly that means.
 Some might see rainbow mausoleums as too showy, but is banning them a reasonable response?
 Surely it is a personal choice how we honour our lost loved ones?
-Why are graves grey anyway?

 Historically, grey gravestones became traditional in Europe because limestone, sandstone and slate were what regional stonemasons had available.

 But nowadays the market is full of black marble, thanks to imports from China.